genomics-ngsCBMSO/Courses/ngs_course/dia3_ATACseq/README.md

 ## Project Background

 We will analyze published ATAC-seq data generated from single-myofibers in *Dmd* KO and wild-type mice. *Dmd* KO mice do not express dystrophin and are used as Duchenne muscular dystrophy models.

-In this practice, first, formal analysis (reads QC, trimming, alignment, ...) of ATAC-seq data will be done for all samples.
-Then, experimental groups will be compared to find differences in their chromatin accesibility profiles and genes and routes potentially affected by these differences in accesibility.
+In this practice, first, we will perform formal analysis (reads QC, trimming, alignment, ...) of ATAC-seq data.
+Then, experimental conditions will be compared to find differences in their chromatin accesibility profiles, binding motifs and genes and pathways potentially affected by these differences in accesibility.

 ## Basic Linux Commands